 I also have expertise in data visualization (effective principles as well as software expertise, e.g. D3) and while at the Hutch worked with a team of researchers and software engineers to develop an interactive data dashboard for payors and providers in Washington State in order to facilitate data-driven interventions to improve quality of care and reduce costs.

 I am also a passionate teacher having designed and taught master’s and doctoral level courses at Columbia University and the City University of New York.
-I am currently an adjunct assistant professor of epidemiology at Columbia University, where I teach a course on data visualization in the executive MS in epidemiology program.

 For fun I maintain Dot Data, a blog focused on visualizing the health of populations.